misterorion/misterorion.com/content/posts/lambda-update-ami.md

 The trickiest bit I encountered coding this was getting the current launch template AMI out of the SNS message.
 Fortunately, it was just a matter of loading the JSON data and hunting down the key/value.

 I'm enjoying using Lambdas to automate parts of my AWS infrastructure.
-In a lot of ways, it's easier to write automation code than relying on tools AWS may or may not have.
+In a lot of ways, it's easier to write automation code than rely on tools AWS may or may not have.
 Boto3 is powerful, and the documentation is great, unlike many AWS docs.

-I hope this mini-tutorial helps some of the automation fans out there!
+Hopefully, this mini-tutorial helps some automation fans out there!